Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Introduction

-From a mathematical point of view, several articles deals with the 2-dimensional case.
-Weak probabilistic solutions where find by Jona-Lasinio and and Mitter in~\cite{jona-lasinio_stochastic_1985} and \cite{ jona-lasinio_large_1990}.
-Some other probabilistic results are obtain thanks to non perturbative methods by Bertini, Jona-Lasinio and Parrinello in~\cite{bertini_stochastic_1993}.
-In \cite{da_prato_strong_2003} Da Prato and Debussche found a strong ( in the probabilistic sense) formulation for this 2d problem.
+From a mathematical point of view, several articles deal with the 2-dimensional case.
+Weak probabilistic solutions have been constructed by Jona-Lasinio and Mitter in~\cite{jona-lasinio_stochastic_1985} and \cite{ jona-lasinio_large_1990}.
+Some other probabilistic results are obtained thanks to non perturbative methods by Bertini, Jona-Lasinio and Parrinello in~\cite{bertini_stochastic_1993}.
+In \cite{da_prato_strong_2003} Da Prato and Debussche give a strong (in the probabilistic sense) formulation for the $2$-dimensional problem.

-In a recent paper, Hairer~\cite{hairer_theory_2013} gives a fixed point solution to the 3-dimensional case thanks to his theory of regularity structures.
-Like the theory of paracontrolled distributions, Hairer's theory of regularity structures is a generalization of rough path theory.
+In a recent work, Hairer~\cite{hairer_theory_2013} solves the 3-dimensional case thanks to his theory of regularity structures.
+Hairer's theory of regularity structures is a generalization of rough path theory.
 Hairer gets his result by giving a generalization of the notion of pointwise H\"older regularity.
-With this extended notion, it is possible to work on a more abstract space where the solutions are constructed thanks to a fixed point argument, and then project the abstract solution into a space of distributions via a reconstruction map.
-The regularity structures approach is quite general and can treat more singular models.
+With this extended notion, it is possible to work on a more abstract space where the solutions are constructed thanks to a fixed point argument, and then to project the abstract solutions into a space of distributions via the so called reconstruction map.
+Let us point out that the theory of regularity structures is not specific to the $\Phi^4_3$ model and allows to treat a large class of semilinear parabolic stochastic partial differential equation.

-In the approach of the paracontrolled distribution developed in \cite{gubinelli_paraproducts_2012} by Gubinelli, Imkeller and Perkowski, on the other hand, it is the notion of controlled path which is generalized.
-This allows us to give a reasonable notion of product of distributions.
-Since all the problems treated by the theory of paracontrolled distributions can be solved by using the theory of regularity structures, asking whether or not the opposite is true is a legitimate (and reasonable) question.
-The following theorems are a piece of the answer.
+In \cite{gubinelli_paraproducts_2012} the authors have introduced a different approach to handle singular equations, namely the notion of paracontrolled distributions.
+Even if this notion is less striking and cannot cover, at the moment, all the local-well posedness results obtained via Hairer's approach, it has the advantage to be elementary and more explicit, which can be useful if we want to tackle the problem of non explosion in time (see~\cite{HM1,HM2} for such matter).

 We will proceed in two steps.
-In an analytic part we will extend the flow of the regular equation,
+In an analytic part we will extend the flow of the regular equation